Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzureRmVmssOsProfile.md

 ### -PublicKey
 Specifies the Secure Shell (SSH) public key object.
-You can use the Add-AzureRmVMSshPublicKey cmdlet to create the object.
+You can use the Add-AzureRmVmssSshPublicKey cmdlet to create the object.

 ```yaml
 Type: SshPublicKey[]